0

 In the Pan-Pacific region (including Australia, New Zealand, Hong Kong and Singapore) the NPUAP/EPUAP International Pressure Ulcer Classification System (2014) is the recommended system for classifying pressure injuries.

-The PPPIA has developed classification tools for pressure injuries in different populations.
+Classification tools for pressure injuries in different populations have been developed by current and previous health professionals on the International Guideline Governance Group representing PPPIA, including the methodologist.
 Pressure injuries can appear differently in skins of different tone.
 The tools below include adapted text from the NPUAP/EPUAP International Pressure Ulcer Classification System (2014), 3D graphics and photographs to assist health professionals in multicultural settings to classify pressure injuries.
-There are also tools to assist classification of pressure injuries in younger and older cohorts.These tools are provided at no cost and can be reproduced for educational purposes in the original formats (including acknowledgements and logos) available on this website.
-For permission to reproduce the PPPIA Classification System tools in any format varied from the presentation on this website, contact the PPPIA .
+There are also tools to assist classification of pressure injuries in younger and older cohorts.

 PPPIA Pressure Injury Classification System for Adults: Multicultural